 Does the FAC Edition include a season?

-No, it only comes with two sample teams, 2024 Philadelphia and 2024 Kansas City.
+No, but it does include two sample teams, 2024 Philadelphia and 2024 Kansas City.
 Currently, you can also purchase one of two Super Bowl Team sets from The Game Crafter.
 Individual printed seasons from The Game Crafter will be available in 2026.

 Seasons are currently available in PDF (download and print) format from the 3d6 Gaming store.